Virtual Duckiedrone Takeoff Demo#

 RESOLUTION

-Restart the virtual Duckiedrone using dts duckiebot virtual restart ROBOT_NAME.
+Restart your virtual Duckiedrone using dts duckiebot virtual restart ROBOT_NAME, where ROBOT_NAME is the name of your virtual Duckiedrone.

 Troubleshooting